jupegarnica/garn-validator/README.md

  */
 ```

-Actually it's not treated as custom validation function.
-No matter is your are using hasErrors which return null when nothing fails, and it will work.
+Actually, it's not treated as a custom validation function.
+No matter is your are using `hasErrors` which return null when nothing fails, and it's just works.

 ```js
 const isBigNumber = hasErrors(